-BRANDON WARDELL, is the newest member of Under The Streetlamp.
-A native of North Carolina, Brandon is equally at home on stage, in front of a camera, in the recording studio or in the concert hall.
+BRANDON WARDELL a native of North Carolina, is equally at home on stage, in front of a camera, in the recording studio or in the concert hall.
 He made his Broadway debut in “James Joyce’s The Dead,” alongside Christopher Walken, and also appeared in “Thoroughly Modern Millie” opposite Sutton Foster.
 He also performed on Broadway in the casts of “Assassins” with Neil Patrick Harris, “Good Vibrations” and “Catch Me If You Can,” and was featured in “RENT” at the Hollywood Bowl, directed by Neil Patrick Harris.

 Wardell sang before a live audience of more than 1 million at the 2005 Times Square New Year’s Eve Celebration, and also performed on the stage of Radio City Music Hall and at The Merle Watson Festival, sharing the bill with Allison Krauss and Emmylou Harris.
 He is a proud member of the Broadway Inspirational Voice choir and the Recording Academy.
 Also an avid producer, his work for the stage and in the recording studio has been honored with a Tony Award (he has been nominated for an additional four) and four Grammy Awards nominations.